martineberlein/fandango-learn/README.md

 [![Python Tests](https://github.com/fandango-fuzzer/fandango-learn/actions/workflows/python-tests.yml/badge.svg)](https://github.com/fandango-fuzzer/fandango-learn/actions/workflows/python-tests.yml)

-# Fandango-Learn - Learning Input Invariants
+# FandangoLearn - Learning Input Invariants

 This repository contains the code for the Fandango-Learn project.
 The goal is to automatically learn _fandango_ constraints from a set of inputs.